-Illustrated talks designed for a general audience.
+Illustrated talks by Martin Stoneham - Designed for a general audience.

-its subsequent development, visiting its cemeteries and its value
+The Commonwealth War Graves Commission - its foundation in 1917 and subsequent development, its cemeteries and its value to family history enthusiasts.

-World War 1: Mons to the Somme.
+World War 1: Mons to the Somme

 Covering the retreat from Mons to the Marne, the advance to the river Aisne, the move to Flanders and the events of 1916.
 Particular reference is made to the higher command of the BEF, various actions of the Royal West Kent Regiment and the work of the Royal Engineers.

 For more information email: email@example.com or call 01474 853014

 If your number is withheld and/or your call not answered please leave a message.